-2. Type of corrosion - NOTE: Stress Corrosion Cracking (SCC) failures are to be reported under cause G5, with a sub-cause of Environmental Cracking-related.
+2. Type of corrosion - NOTE: Stress Corrosion Cracking (SCC) is no longer an option for the type of corrosion.
+SCC failures are to be reported under cause G5, with a sub-cause of Environmental Cracking-related.

 If Stray Current corrosion is selected, specify whether alternating or direct current was involved and describe the source of the stray current.